kongakong/StackoverflowCode/python/boto3-sign-v4/SO_Question.py.md

     # be included in the canonical_headers and signed_headers, as noted
     # earlier.
 Order here is not significant.
     # Python note: The 'host' header is added automatically by the Python 'requests' library.

+    # ME: not using headers because I want a presigned url
     # headers = {'x-amz-date': amzdate, 'Authorization': authorization_header}

     # ************* SEND THE REQUEST *************
     request_url = endpoint + '?' + authorization_query